Battle of Vilnius (January 1919): The Polish retreat from Vilnius

 The evacuation of the combat units and services took place in great chaos because it had not been planned beforehand.
 There was no detailed plan for the withdrawal of the Vilnius crew, and the whole complicated operation had to be improvised.
-The order issued by the Chief of Staff, Captain Klingera, only stated that the place where the troops were to assemble was the castle at Biała Waka, about 8 km south-west of Vilnius.
+The order issued by the Chief of Staff, Captain Klinger, only stated that the place where the troops were to assemble was the castle at Baltoji Vokė, about 8 km south-west of Vilnius.
 It was known that there were neither German nor Bolshevik troops there.
 The necessary number of transport vehicles was not available, so it was not possible to take all the food and weapons.
-Having received this order, General Wejtko and Captain Klinger set off by car in the direction of Landwarów, near the town of Waka Tyszkiewiczowska, about 6 km north-west of Biała Waka, where they encountered the German 101st Infantry Battalion and were interned.
-The Germans also controlled the railway station at Landwarów.
+Having received this order, General Wejtko and Captain Klinger set off by car in the direction of Lentvaris, near the town of Waka Tyszkiewiczowska, about 6 km north-west of Baltoji Vokė, where they encountered the German 101st Infantry Bn. and were interned.
+The Germans also controlled the railway station at Lentvaris.

 In this situation, individual commanders made their own decisions.
-Most of them, according to the orders they received, directed their units towards Biała Waka and nearby Khazbijevich and other backwaters.
-There the Rifle Regiment and the 1st Vilnius Uhlan Regiment were present until 7.00 a.m. on 6 January.
+Most of them, according to the orders they received, directed their units towards Baltoji Vokė and nearby Khazbijevich and other places.
+There the Rifle Regiment and the 1st Vilnius Uhlan Regiment were present until 7.00 a.m. on January 6.

 On the basis of the information received from the Germans and an analysis of the position of their own troops, General Wejtko and Captain Klinger came to the conclusion that an independent march to Podlasie was impossible.
 The units did not have the wagons left in Vilnius, there was no food and money, the soldiers did not have winter uniforms, the area of the eventual march, inhabited mainly by Byelorussians, was devastated by the war, making it impossible to resupply during the retreat.
-In this situation, through Captain Wenderlich of the 101st Battalion, negotiations began with several German commands (Ober-Ost in Kaunas, 10th army in Grodno and one of the Reserve Corps).
-They ended with the signing of an agreement that the German military authorities would provide rail transport from Landwarow to Lapy, including provisions for the duration of the transit.
+In this situation, through Captain Wenderlich of the 101st Bn., negotiations began with several German commands (Ober Ost in Kaunas, 10th Army in Grodno and one of the Reserve Corps).
+They ended with the signing of an agreement that the German military authorities would provide rail transport from Lentvaris to Lapy, including provisions for the duration of the transit.
 However, General Wejtko soldiers were to deposit their weapons (except white weapons) in one of the wagons and surrender their horses.
 Everything was to be returned to them in Lapy.
-On the basis of this agreement, Captain Klinger issued an order which read: "During today's march to Waka (Count Tyszkiewicz's castle).
-From there we will march at 8.30 a.m. to Landwarow to the prepared train to Łapy.
-Provisions provided".
-The troops largely obeyed the order; the 1st and 2nd Battalions of the Rifle Regiment marched to Landwarow, where, after laying down their arms, they were loaded onto wagons and transported to Łapy.
-There, 154 officers and 1,035 non-commissioned officers and sergeants joined the Lithuanian-Belarusian Division that had been formed.
+On the basis of this agreement, Captain Klinger issued an order which read:"During today's march to Vokė (Count Tyszkiewicz's castle).
+From there we will march at 8.30 AM to Lentvaris to the prepared train to Łapy.
+Provisions provided".The troops largely obeyed the order; the 1st and 2nd Bns. of the Rifle Regiment marched to Lentvaris, where, after laying down their arms, they were loaded onto wagons and transported to Łapy.
+There, 154 officers and 1,035 non-commissioned officers and sergeants joined the Lithuanian–Belarusian Division that was being formed.
 Some Polish soldiers continued the fight while making the way through Paneriai, Rūdninkai, Eišiškės and Novy Dvor.